TGP at Work

-All courses run by The Grove are being delivered by online web conferencing via Zoom until further notice.
+All courses run by The Grove are being delivered online by Zoom until further notice.
+We anticipate that the whole of the 2021 course will be on Zoom.
 This forms The Grove’s response to the current public health restrictions on travel and meeting in person.
 We are supporting the profession and the public by providing this training in order to resource practitioners in offering enhanced therapy to their clients.

 Increasing attention is being focused on clients who attend therapy while suffering from the effects of traumatic experiences from their past.
 This course is designed to equip qualified mental health professionals (counsellors, psychotherapists, psychologists) with the understanding and skills to work therapeutically and ethically in addressing clients’ trauma and dissociation.
 Other related professionals such as case managers, keyworkers or service managers are welcome to apply.